rpa-dev/rpa-website/src/pages/programs/index.md

 heading: Our Classes
 description: >-
-  All classes start at 9:15 am and end at 12 noon for the first week of school, the week of Thanksgiving, the first week back in January, and the last week of school in May.
+  All classes start at 9:15 am and end at 12 noon for the first week of school, the week of Thanksgiving and the last week of school in May.
 With the above exceptions, the Fours class will extend to 1 pm on Tuesday, Wednesday, and Thursday, starting the second week of school.
 The 2's and 3's classes will continue to dismiss at 12 noon on all days.
 Lunch Bunch for children who are three and potty-trained will be offered on Tuesday, Wednesday, and Thursday if interest warrants.
 The school is not open on Fridays.
 intro:
   blurbs:
     - image: /img/IMG_4.jpg